'I told my daughter, don't leave': Filipina's body arrives home

 Thousands of Filipino workers are also leaving.

-After Demafelis' death and others instances of worker abuse, Duterte's government has offered free flights home for the 10,900 or so Filipinos who have overstayed their visa, and ordered a ban on the further deployment of workers to Kuwait.
+After Demafelis' death and other instances of worker abuse, Duterte's government has offered free flights home for the 10,900 or so Filipinos who have overstayed their visa, and ordered a ban on the further deployment of workers to Kuwait.

 So far, more than 2,200 workers have been granted travel documents to leave under an amnesty struck between the two governments.